 Here is the regular L, that you may be used to:

 And here is the "dark" L:

 In order to pronounce the "dark" L, place the tip of your tongue behind your front teeth, as you can see in the image above.
-Then, apply a moderate pressure there with the tongue so that the whole surface area of the tip of the tongue is gently squished against that area.
+Then, apply a slight pressure there with the tongue so that the whole surface area of the tip of the tongue is gently squished against that area.